Comparison

 - — You need per-client feature control.

-- — You want contracts and approvals in one place.
+- — You want contracts, invoices, reports, approvals, and onboarding in one place.

 Stay on Basecamp if…